rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 q-coloring of a graph
 .....................

-And, a 3-coloring of the tutorial graph may be computed and plotted as follows:
+And, a 3-coloring of the tutorial graph *g* may be computed and plotted with the :py:class:`graphs.Q_Coloring` class as follows:
-	>>> g = Graph('tutorialGrah')
+	>>> from graphs import Q_Coloring
 	>>> qc = Q_Coloring(g)
 	Running a Gibbs Sampler for 42 step !
 	The q-coloring with 3 colors is feasible !!